seth586/guides/FreeNAS/freenas_7_joule.md

 ```
 https://192.168.84.123:8082
 ```

+You may have to follow the link since the browser does not trust lnd's TLS certificate by default.
+Once you follow the link, go back to joule's tab and it should work.

 Upload `admin.macaroon` and `readonly.macaroon`, Make sure to delete these files, they give the bearer of these credentials the ability to spend your funds!